 Once you’ve downloaded your raw data and signed up to SelfDecode, you simply have to navigate to your dashboard, then drag and drop your DNA file into the DNA uploader.
 It really is as simple as that.

-Your DNA upload will be finished in a matter of minutes and once it’s complete you can begin unlocking your in-depth DNA wellness reports, analyzing your health symptoms and reading gene-based health recommendations from SelfDecode’s personalized genetics blog.
+Your DNA upload will be finished in a matter of minutes and once it’s complete you will have access to your genetic predisposition scores and personalized health recommendations based on your DNA.

-Not only that, but SelfDecode is the only direct-to-consumer company that uses AI and machine learning to analyze up to 83 million genetic variants from a typical DNA file.
-This means that you’ll receive more data without having to pay for expensive whole genome sequencing.
+SelfDecode is the only direct-to-consumer company that uses AI and machine learning to analyze up to 83 million genetic variants from a typical DNA file.
+This means that you’ll receive more data from your 23andMe file without having to pay for expensive whole genome sequencing.